alexacarlson/DeepDesign2019/README.md

 Paperspace also has several ways in which you can store your code, dataset, and model outputs (e.g., network weights, output images, accuracy metrics, etc).
 Anything you store in `/storage` directory will be accessible across multiple runs of Jobs and Notebooks in a given storage region.
+Data
+Persistent Storage

+Persistent storage is a persistent filesystem automatically mounted on every Experiment, Job, and Notebook and is ideal for storing data like images, datasets, model checkpoints, and more.
+Learn more here.
+Artifact Storage

+Artifact storage is collected and made available after the Experiment or Job run in the CLI and web interface.
+You can download any files that your job has placed in the /artifacts directory from the CLI or UI.
+If you need to get result data from a job run out of Gradient, use the Artifacts directory.
+Learn more here.
+Workspace Storage

+The Workspace storage is typically imported from the local directory in which you started your job.
+The contents of that directory are zipped up and uploaded to the container in which your job runs.
+The Workspace exists for the duration of the job run.
+If you need to push code up to Gradient and run it, using the Workspace storage is the way to do it.
+Learn more here.

 For step by step instructions on using Paperspace, please see the following: